 Disruptive Innovation: The Legacy of Clayton Christensen

-Clayton Christensen, the man behind the work on the notion of disruption, died on January 23, 2020 at the age of 67 of cancer.
-He was a major management theorist, like giants such as Peter Drucker or Michael Porter, and his work is more relevant than ever at a time when large companies continue to find it difficult to respond to the multiple ruptures in their environment.
+Clayton Christensen, the man behind the work on the concept of disruption, died of cancer on January 23, 2020 at the age of 67.
+He was a great management theorist, like giants such as Peter Drucker or Michael Porter, and his work is more relevant than ever at a time when large companies continue to struggle to respond to the multiple disruptions in their environment.
 In what follows, I propose a synthesis of his work to show how it can be very useful.

 A mental model

-Disruption is also a challenge for incumbents as it represents a genuinely new mental model in contradiction with its own model.
-Mental models are ways to see the world.
-When Apple launched its iPhone in 2007, it was technically inferior to Nokia’s cell phones (it was not even 3G compatible) and the ease of use was not considered as important at the time.
-In the end, it was the Apple product that won.
-The very essence of disruptive innovation is that it does invent new mental models and it does successfully impose them, like Henry Ford who had managed to get the idea across that each American citizen had to have the possibility to buy a car, an idea which at the time was considered utterly ridiculous.
-Five years later this idea seemed obvious to everyone.
+Disruption is also a challenge for incumbents because it represents a truly new mental model that contradicts their own.
+Mental models are ways of looking at the world.
+When Apple launched its iPhone in 2007, it was technically inferior to Nokia’s phones (it was not even 3G compatible) and usability was not considered as important at the time.
+In the end, the Apple product won.
+The essence of disruptive innovation is the invention of new mental models and their successful implementation, like Henry Ford’s idea that every American citizen should be able to buy a car, an idea that was considered completely ridiculous at the time.
+Five years later, the idea seemed obvious to everyone.

 The innovator’s dilemma

-More fundamentally, Christensen explained the reasons why it is more difficult for incumbents to address disruption with what he called the innovator’s dilemma.
-By definition, disruption corresponds to a different business model.
-The very essence of disruption is that it is not the continuity of the legacy activity, but a different one.
-A successful incumbent is one who has been able to optimize the right set of resources, processes and values (priorities) to create a profitable business model.
-Because these resources, processes and values are optimized to serve one model (the legacy activity), they are by definition unfit to serve another model, one that would be disruption induced.
+More fundamentally, Christensen explained why it is harder for incumbents to deal with disruption with what he called the innovator’s dilemma.
+By definition, disruption is a different business model.
+The essence of disruption is that it is not the continuation of the incumbent’s activity, but a different one.
+A successful incumbent is one that has been able to optimize the right set of resources, processes, and values (priorities) to create a profitable business model.
+Because these resources, processes and values are optimized to serve one model (the legacy activity), they are by definition unsuited to serve another model that would be disruptive.

-Thus, AccorHotels is optimized to deliver a similar service in all hotels; the performance criterion chosen as a key element is service uniformity: when I check into an Ibis hotel, I know exactly what to expect, I buy the absence of surprise.
-With AirBnB, it is quite the opposite: I buy into an element of surprise and into the fact that no two homesteads can ever be the same; the performance criterion AirBnB has opted for is not the same.
-This is when the disruptor can use this rational disinterest by an incumbent to occupy a space left unprotected.
+For example, the AccorHotels chain is optimized to deliver a similar service across all hotels; the performance metric chosen as a key element is service uniformity: when I check into an Ibis hotel, I know exactly what to expect, I buy the absence of surprises.
+With AirBnB it is the opposite: I buy an element of surprise and the fact that no two homes can ever be the same; the performance criterion that AirBnB has chosen is not the same.
+This is when the disruptor can take advantage of an incumbent’s rational disinterest to occupy an unprotected space.

-The expression innovator’s dilemma comes from the fact that, when faced with disruption, an incumbent is torn between two options equally unfavorable: protecting the legacy activity, at the risk of jeopardizing its future by dismissing the potential disruption, or betting on it at the risk of jeopardizing the legacy activity, without being certain that the said disruption will ever become a market.
+The term “innovator’s dilemma” comes from the fact that an incumbent faced with disruption is torn between two equally unfavorable options: protect the legacy activity at the risk of jeopardizing its future by rejecting the potential disruption, or bet on the disruption at the risk of jeopardizing the legacy activity without being sure that the said disruption will ever become a market.

-Experience shows that the protection of the legacy activity tends to be the default choice: the impact of undermining the legacy activity is certain, immediate and massive while the impact of forgoing an opportunity is uncertain, distant and small.
-In other words, jeopardizing the legacy activity is a sure way to lose a lot and in the very short term, whereas betting on disruption is hoping to win a lot in the long run but with no certainty.
+Experience shows that protecting the legacy activity tends to be the default choice: the impact of undermining the legacy activity is certain, immediate, and massive, while the impact of missing an opportunity is uncertain, distant, and small.
+In other words, jeopardizing the legacy activity is a sure way to lose a lot in the very short term, while betting on disruption is hoping to win a lot in the long term but with no certainty.

-Christensen’s disruption theory is thus first and foremost, a theory that tries to predict the strategic response when disruption occurs in an incumbent’s environment.
-It does explain why this response is rationally difficult: neither from lack of information, nor from lack of will or lack of time; the response to disruption is dampened because the incumbent is hampered by his/her legacy activity that he/she must protect.
-Unlike what some critics may have written, Christensen’s theory does not offer a sure-way innovation method, much less that disruptive innovation is an always desirable holy grail.
-It only allows, and that is already a big deal, to predict how the incumbent will react, all else being equal, if he/she is not aware of the mechanisms associated with disruption.
+Christensen’s disruption theory is thus primarily a theory that attempts to predict the strategic response when disruption occurs in an incumbent’s environment.
+It explains why this response is rationally difficult: not for lack of information, will, or time; the response to disruption is muted because the incumbent is constrained by its legacy activities that it must protect.
+Contrary to what some critics have written, Christensen’s theory does not offer a surefire method of innovation, let alone that disruptive innovation is an always desirable holy grail.
+It only allows for predicting how the incumbent will react, all else being equal, if he/she is unaware of the mechanisms associated with disruption, and that is a big deal.

-Thus Intel, inspired by Christensen’s work, was able to avoid leaving all entry-level products to its competitors when realizing it was in fact faced with the said dilemma.
+This is how Intel, inspired by Christensen’s work, was able to avoid ceding all entry-level products to its competitors when it realized that it was indeed facing this dilemma.

 A very practical…theory

-Through his books and articles, Christensen charted new lines to try and uncover disruption (The Innovator’s solution, Seeing what’s next) and apply his model to different sectors such as health (The Innovator’s Prescription) or education (The Innovative University).
-Christensen was also a very religious man, and as such, attempted to apply some of his theories to ethical questions and personal development in the book How will you measure your life, in which he provided advice to Harvard students and more generally, to managers.
-I found this book less interesting, on the brinks of common-places (set clear goals, take care of your loved ones, stay honest all the time rather than often etc.) and lapsing into sentimentalism.
-Every theory has its limitations …
+Through his books and articles, Christensen broke new ground in trying to uncover disruption (The Innovator’s Solution, Seeing what’s next) and applying his model to different sectors such as health (The Innovator’s Prescription) or education (The Innovative University).
+Christensen was also a very religious man and as such tried to apply some of his theories to ethical issues and personal development in the book How will you measure your life, in which he gave advice to Harvard students and more generally to managers.
+I found this book less interesting, on the edge of platitudes (set clear goals, take care of your loved ones, be honest all the time rather than often, etc.) and lapsing into sentimentality.
+Every theory has its limits …

-Christensen shall remain a major management thinker, one I am genuinely interested in as he offers a solid theory directly applicable by managers, which is rarely the case (the other one being Saras Sarasvathy with the notion of effectuation for entrepreneurs).
-As I regularly see it when working with managers, the disruption theory can explain phenomena otherwise inexplicable and above all, it provides very concrete courses of actions.
-Organizations questioning their future would do well to better know the work of Clayton Christensen.
+Christensen will remain an important management thinker, one I am really interested in because he offers a solid theory that is directly applicable by managers, which is rarely the case (the other being Saras Sarasvathy with the notion of effectuation for entrepreneurs).
+As I regularly see in my work with managers, disruption theory can explain otherwise unexplainable phenomena and, above all, it offers very concrete courses of action.
+Organizations questioning their future would do well to become better acquainted with the work of Clayton Christensen.

-➕To read more about the Innvator’s dilemma, check my synthesis book:A Manager’s Guide to Disruptive Innovation.
+➕To read more about the Innovator’s dilemma, check my synthesis book:A Manager’s Guide to Disruptive Innovation.
 To read more about mental models, read The Conflict of Mental Models: The Key to Organizational Transformation.